 Go to the Students’ Union or visit their website to learn more.

-You can find many affordable options for short-stay accommodation in York, including, hostels, hotels, B&Bs, guesthouses, and self-catered accommodation.
+You can find many affordable options for short-stay accommodation in York, including hostels, hotels, B&Bs, guesthouses, and self-catered accommodation.
+There are plenty of options on Airbnb though these tend to get booked up quickly.
 For more information or to book a stay, visit the Visit York - Book Your Stay webpages.

 You will get a free SIM card in your welcome pack which already has some credit on to use.
 This is to let your family know you have arrived safely.